 The Special Medical and Transportation Needs Program is designed for those who:

 1) must seek refuge in an emergency public shelter during an evacuation, AND

 2) have special medical/functional needs OR require government transportation assistance to a public shelter.

 The "Special Needs" Registry - Annual Enrollment is REQUIRED

 Residents who wish to participate in the Special Needs Program, for transportation assistance to a public shelter or supplemental medical assistance in a public shelter during a disaster, must enroll and update registration information annually prior to hurricane season (June 1st), even if there have been no status changes.

 Enroll On-Line - use the Florida Division of Emergency Management's web-based Secure Registration Tool - individuals can self-register or have their caregiver or a relative register for them.
 Online is the preferred method of enrollment.
 Alternately, individuals or caregivers can download a paper version of the enrollment questionnaire and mail the completed form to the Emergency Operations Center.
-Residents with questions about the Special Needs Registry on-line may contact the EOC at 548-0900 to request assistance.
+Residents with questions about the Special Needs Registry may contact the EOC at 548-0900.